Skip to content

 Script Breakdown

 First, an asynchronous function is defined that takes a request and response object pair and the sdk object as parameters.
-The script will execute everytime an in-scope response passes through the proxy.
+The script will execute every time an in-scope response object is passed from the In Scope node.

 js